MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

    > [!IMPORTANT]
    >
    > - To ensure that your environment is protected from accidental deletion of the encryption key, the key vault must have soft-delete and purge protection enabled.
 You won’t be able to encrypt your environment with your own key without enabling these settings.
 More information: [Azure Key Vault soft-delete overview](/azure/key-vault/general/soft-delete-overview) More information: [Create a key vault using Azure portal](/azure/key-vault/general/quick-create-portal)
-   > - During preview, your Azure Key Vault must be accessible from an unrestricted internet connection.
+   > - Your Azure Key Vault must be accessible from an unrestricted internet connection.
 It can't be behind your firewall or vNet.

 #### Create a key in the key vault